 On a single 80A three-phase supply, seven 7.2kW chargepoints can be charged at once.
 By using Pod Point’s load balancing system, up to 21 chargepoints can charge at once, aided by the system reacting in real time, immediately shifting power based on demand.
 Pod Point’s engineers installed two Array Charging boxes, connected by busbar trunking that runs around the centre of the parking bays to discrete installation points.
 This system removed the need for cabling to go out to each individual bay from the main power supply, and laid the foundations for easy future expansion.

 Pod Point’s load balancing system was installed from the communal landlord supply.
 This required the implementation of a pay-as-you-go system to ensure that charging costs could be recovered from each resident.
-Pod Point’s app-based Smart Reporting system ensures a simple, efficient and automated solution to this for the site and its management company.
+Pod Point’s app-based Site Management Service ensures a simple, efficient and automated solution to this for the site and its management company.

 Since the UK Government’s EV Infrastructure Grant for Residential Car Parks was made available in May 2022, Pod Point has supported Pier House in claiming back £21,000 off the cost of the installation.
 Their claim is still in progress at the time of writing, after the system moved from paper-based to digital.